7ujian/meg4/docs/en/advgame.md

 Room numbers are 1 to 254.
 Its fields are:

 - `image`: string, path to a PNG image.
 Width is up to 256 pixels, height is up to 96 pixels.
-- `north`: number, room on the North / array of strings, script to run when player goes North
+- `north`: number/string, room on the North / array of strings, script to run when player goes North
-- `west`: number, room on the West / array of strings, script to run when player goes West
+- `west`: number/string, room on the West / array of strings, script to run when player goes West
-- `east`: number, room on the East / array of strings, script to run when player goes East
+- `east`: number/string, room on the East / array of strings, script to run when player goes East
-- `south`: number, room on the South / array of strings, script to run when player goes North
+- `south`: number/string, room on the South / array of strings, script to run when player goes North
-- `up`: number, room upstairs / array of strings, script to run when player goes upstairs
+- `up`: number/string, room upstairs / array of strings, script to run when player goes upstairs
-- `down`: number, room downstairs / array of strings, script to run when player goes downstairs
+- `down`: number/string, room downstairs / array of strings, script to run when player goes downstairs
-- `text0`: array of strings, texts for `config0` (up to 16 strings, each 127 bytes)
+- `text0`: array of strings, texts for `config0` (up to 8 strings, each 255 bytes)
 - `text1`: array of strings, texts for `config1`
 - `logic`: array of strings, commands to run when player enters this specific room (there's no alias for this)
 - `verbX`: array of strings, commands for a single verb (X goes 1 to 16 or one of the verbs aliases)
 - `verbX Y`: array of strings, commands for a verb with a single noun (Y goes 1 to 96)
 - `verbX Y Z`: array of strings, commands for a verb with two nouns (Y, Z goes 1 to 96)

-Texts can be 127 bytes long, and each room might have 16 texts, which can be displayed with `say` / `sayz` / `saynz`.
+Texts can be 255 bytes long, and each room might have 8 texts, which can be displayed with `say` / `sayz` / `saynz`.

 If room logic is given, then first game logic runs, then room logic.